Top of the page

 A subcutaneous (say "sub-kyoo-TAY-nee-us") shot is an injection of medicine under the skin, but not in a muscle.
-Some medicines, such as insulin or the blood-thinner enoxaparin (Lovenox), are injected only under the skin.
+Some medicines, such as insulin and some kinds of blood-thinners, are injected only under the skin.
 This type of shot is usually given in the belly or the thigh.

 At first, you may be nervous about giving yourself a shot.
 But soon, giving the shot will become routine.